Rishthegreat/Notes/School/Electron Transport Chain (ETC) and Oxydative Phosphorylation.md

 	- Complex 4, the electrons attach themselves to oxygen which splits from O2 to 2 oygen ions and then this forms 2 water molecules

 - At this point there is a massive hydrogen gradient
+- ADP takes advantage of the hydrogen gradient and uses that energy to turn into ATP which has more energy that the body can use

 - ETC Summary
 - Investment